zukui1984/NYC_taxi_trip_2022-23/README.md

 2. Now we have similiar data list as `greendata_trip_2022` because before `yellowdata_trip_2022` was still incl. **airport_fee**

 ### dbt
-1. Once the data is successfully transfer into GCP - You can start the transform process
-2. The transform process is using dbt official plattform - [LINK](https://cloud.getdbt.com/) for this.
+1. The transform process is using dbt official plattform - [LINK](https://cloud.getdbt.com/) for this.
 Therefore we don't need to do any installation locally.
-3. To setup the project we need API key from GCP Service Accounts
+2. To setup the project we need API key from GCP Service Accounts
-4. Create new folder `staging` and first file `sources.yml` in Models folder - to declare tables that comes from data stores (BigQuery)
+3. Create new folder `staging` and first file `sources.yml` in Models folder - to declare tables that comes from data stores (BigQuery)
-5. After that create query for green/yellow taxi data and named this as `stg_greendata_2022.sql` and `stg_yellowdata_2022.sql` = same with data for 2023
+4. After that create query for green/yellow taxi data and named this as `stg_greendata_2022.sql` and `stg_yellowdata_2022.sql` = same with data for 2023
 <img src="https://github.com/zukui1984/NYC_taxi_trip_22_23-Data_Engineer/blob/master/images/dbt-structure-list.JPG" alt="dbt structure" width="200">

-6. Each query can be tested by running `Preview` then `dbt run` to see if works properly or not.
+5. Each query can be tested by running `Preview` then `dbt run` to see if works properly or not.
 But if you want run specific file you can do `dbt run --select greendata_2022`

 <div style="display: flex; justify-content: space-between;">
   <img src="https://github.com/zukui1984/NYC_taxi_trip_22_23-Data_Engineer/blob/master/images/dbt_run_process-1.png" alt="dbt run 1" width="300">